 NYALGRO, New York Association of Local Government Records Officers, is a non-profit organization formed to provide a network to all who are responsible for records upkeep and information management for local governments, such as, towns, counties, cooperative extensions, cities, fire districts, school districts, villages and BOCES.
 NYALGRO is a proven advisory network for the development of sound records and information management programs.

 This annual scholarship was established in honor of Cheryl Steinbach who was the Town Clerk and RMO for the Town of Chautauqua, and past Treasurer and NYALGRO board member.
-Cheryl's committment and dedication to records management issues provided a leadership example for all public servants, not just those involved in records management.
+Cheryl's commitment and dedication to records management issues provided a leadership example for all public servants, not just those involved in records management.
 NYALGRO will award at least two (2) scholarships, not to exceed $500.00 per award, toward the total cost of school registration and hotel accommodations (does not include travel expenses).
+Deadline is April 15th of each year.

 Come & join us in conversation...
 Meet with us on Facebook.